25 Years of Working Together for Good

 Australian co-founder of Symbiosis, Dr Morris Lee OAM, stepped out of the role of CEO at the end of June 2020, after twenty-five years of working with executive staff in Bangladesh, to develop, coordinate and implement the programs of Symbiosis Bangladesh, and realising the vision of Symbiosis International.
 He will now move into the ongoing position of Patron of the organisation, a responsibility he describes as being like a boro bhai – older brother – to bring encouragement to those who have stepped into his very large shoes to lead the organisation forward into the next quarter century.

 Dr Neil Parker, also from Australia, had arrived in Bangladesh the same year as Morris, working as a medical doctor at Joyramkura Hospital in Northern Bangladesh.
-During his tenure he had established the Joyramkura Primary Health Care Project: a community program which provided basic life skills (such as literacy, numeracy, hygiene and nutrition) to people in extreme poverty.
-Morris was so inspired by seeing this program in action, the concept became the foundation for the Symbiosis Groups which remain the focus of our core work today.
+During his tenure, he established the Joyramkura Primary Health Care Project: a community program that provided basic life skills (such as literacy, numeracy, hygiene and nutrition) to people in extreme poverty.
+Morris was so inspired by seeing this program in action, that the concept became the foundation for the Symbiosis Groups which remain the focus of our core work today.

 Dr M A Rahman, the present Country Director was appointed in 2014 after Mr Akand passed away in 2012.
 Lisa West-Newman who has previously lived and worked in Cambodia for ten

-years, has stepped into the role of CEO in Australia.
-We thank and honour Morris and Roslyn for their work and sacrifice over the past 25 years and acknowledge their selfless devotion to the people of Bangladesh through Symbiosis that has resulted in such a significant legacy for us to continue the work of.
+years has stepped into the role of CEO in Australia.
+We thank and honour Morris and Roslyn for their work and sacrifice over the past 25 years and acknowledge their selfless devotion to the people of Bangladesh through Symbiosis that has resulted in such a significant legacy for us to continue the work.